madank4421/VSDBabySoC/README.md

 ![image](images/3.png)

-From these images, we observe:
+At the OUT port of the DAC, From these images, we observe:
 - Capacity = 0
 - Usage = 1
 - Overflow = 1
-at the OUT port of the DAC.

 ## Why is the Capacity 0 at the DAC OUT Port?